Sarahlouhast/data-representation-project/README.md

 Load a file of packages 	pip install -r requirements.txt exit	deactivate

-For this projoect I use the below to install the necessary packages and added to my requirements.txt.
+For this projoect I used the below to install the necessary packages and added to my requirements.txt.

 (venv)λ pip install Flask
 (venv)λ pip install mysql-connector-python